13 Visualising data with ggplot2

 Since almost all geoms in ggplot2 have been named intuitively, we can

-have a correct guess that line charts canbe drawn using geom_line()
+have a correct guess that line charts canbe drawn using geom_line().

-However, unlike geoms we have seen till now, geom_line()
+However, unlike geoms we have seen till now, geom_line() is a special

 geom and works correctly in groups.
 It is thus sometimes referred to as